Frequently Asked Questions

 By providing funds for scholars to devote themselves full-time to writing, the Foundation aims to enable a new generation of scholars to publish significant works that will impact the development of anthropology.
 The program contributes to the Foundation's overall mission to support basic research in anthropology and to ensure that the discipline continues to be a source of vibrant and significant work that furthers our understanding of humanity's cultural and biological origins, development, and variation.
 The Foundation supports research that demonstrates a clear link to anthropological theory and debates, and promises to make a solid contribution to advancing these ideas.
 There is no preference for any methodology, research location, or subfield.
 The Foundation particularly welcomes proposals that employ a comparative perspective, can generate innovative approaches or ideas, and/or integrate two or more subfields.

 Hunt Postdoctoral Fellowships are nonrenewable, and provide US $40,000 of financial support for twelve months of continuous full-time writing.
 Applicants requesting shorter time periods will receive a pro-rated award as appropriate (e.g., a six-month project would be awarded $20,000).
 It is Foundation policy that Institutional Overhead or Institutional Support is not covered under this fellowship.
 Applicants can apply regardless of institutional affiliation, country of residence, or nationality.
-Application deadlines are May 1 and November 1.
+The Foundation has introduced a single, annual deadline for the Hunt Postdoctoral Fellowship.
+The next deadline is May 1, 2015.
 Final decisions are made six months later.

 Applicants must submit their applications using the Foundation's online application submission procedure as well as send printed copies to the Foundation by regular mail.